Mireya Grey

-Mireya Aleshannee Delta Grey (born 7 September 1998) is an American-born Jamaican footballer who plays as a forward for Seattle Sounders Women and the Jamaica women's national team.
+Mireya Aleshannee Delta Grey (born 7 September 1998) is a professional footballer who plays as a forward.
+Born in the United States, she represents Jamaica internationally.

 International career

 Grey represented Jamaica at the 2018 CONCACAF Women's U-20 Championship.
 She made her senior debut in a 3–1 friendly win against Panama on 19 May 2019.
 She was a last minute replacement for injured Kayla McCoy taking her place at the 2019 FIFA Women's World Cup.